arnowelzel/lightbox-photoswipe/readme.txt

 = 5.0.12 =

+* Using PhotoSwipe 5 with "overlay" caption by default.
 * Keep URL parameters in image links when reading image information for external images.
 * Fix bug when using image URLs with hash.